 Prepare a concept that works for you

 A pre wedding photoshoot is the best time to create pictures that reflect you and your partner’s story.
 Don’t just follow industry trends blindly.
 Instead, spend time coming up with a concept that works for you as a couple.
 If you’re a couple that bonds over books, find a cute bookshop for your photoshoot.
 For high-school sweethearts, we recommend going back to school and for travel freaks, a trek for old times’ sake.
 Remember, customisation is always good.

 Get comfortable with your photographer

 Experiment with indoor spaces

 PDA is not everyone's cup of tea and it doesn't have to be.
 We've seen some great pre wedding shoots, which the couple pulled off within their own homes.
 That’s where you’ll be naturally intimate with each other.
 Find a cute corner in your home, clean up any extra clutter and voila! you're ready to shoot.
 Cook up a storm or just laze around in the lawn to create cosy, feel-good pictures.

 Research and save reference images

 The good news is that the Internet is filled with some stunning pre wedding photoshoots of couples from all over the world.
-Just as you would look for Indian bridal hairstyles or research bridal lehengas with prices, spend some time browsing through our social media accounts and that of your favourite professionals to save reference images for later.
+Just as you would look for Indian bridal hairstyles or research bridal lehengas with prices, spend some time browsing through our social media accounts and that of your favourite professionals to save reference images.
 Share these with your photographer and your partner, which leads us to the next step.

 Practice your poses

 We know this sounds cheesy but trust us on this one.
 You will have to practice your poses with your partner before the actual shoot.
 A pre wedding photoshoot is nothing like the couple selfies you've clicked so far.
 You may enjoy posing at parties but posing for hours together is a completely different ballgame.
 We suggest discussing pictures with your partner to finalise poses that you'll both be comfortable recreating in front of a professional.
 That’ll give you ideas for the wedding poses too.